Unified genus-1 potential and a parametric perturbative/nonperturbative relation: Conclusions

 We express our gratitude to Mithat \"Unsal for engaging in numerous discussions with us.
 We are also grateful to Ilmar Gahramanov, Charlotte Kristjansen, and Mustafa T\"ure for various discussions.
 C.K. would like to thank the warm hospitality of Niels Bohr Institute where this work was finished.
-The work of C.K. is also supported by T\"{U}B\.{I}TAK grants 120F184 and 220N106.
+The work of C.K. was supported by the Scientific and Technological Research Council of Turkey (TUBITAK) under the Grant Numbers 120F184 and 220N106.
+CK thanks TUBITAK for their support.
 This article is based upon work from COST Action 21109 CaLISTA and COST Action 22113 THEORY-CHALLENGES, supported by COST (European Cooperation in Science and Technology).